ValidMind for model development 3 — Integrate custom tests

 Key insights:

-• Consistent Pass status across all pairs: Every feature pair in the top ten list is marked as Pass, indicating no detected risk of linear redundancy or multicollinearity within the evaluated pairs.
+• Consistent Pass status across all pairs: Each of the top ten feature pairs is classified as Pass, indicating no detected risk of linear redundancy or multicollinearity within the evaluated pairs.

-The results indicate that the evaluated features do not exhibit strong linear dependencies, and no evidence of multicollinearity or feature redundancy is present among the top correlated pairs.
-The correlation structure supports the interpretability and stability of subsequent modeling efforts.
+The results indicate that the evaluated features exhibit low linear correlation, with no evidence of strong pairwise relationships that could introduce redundancy or multicollinearity.
+The correlation structure supports the interpretability and stability of subsequent modeling efforts, as all tested feature pairs remain below the specified risk threshold.

 Parameters: